Probate Services

 NOTICE TO CREDITORS

-Actual Notice: Actual notice is required to be sent directly to a creditor and include information regarding the commencement of the probate proceedings and the time period within which claims must be filed with the probate court.
-If notice is not provided, a creditor may come after the estate within the year causing many problems particularly if the estate was closed and the assets were already distributed to the heirs or beneficiaries.
+Actual notice is required to be sent directly to a creditor.
+This includes information regarding the commencement of the probate proceedings and the time period within which claims must be filed with the probate court.
+A creditor may come after the estate within the year if notice is not provided.
+This can cause many problems, particularly if the estate is closed and the assets have already been distributed to the heirs or beneficiaries.

-Published Notice: Probate Court is required by Tennessee law to publish in a local newspaper a notice to creditors of the estate informing them they must come forward with their claims in order to be paid.
+Probate Court is required by Tennessee law to publish a notice to creditors of the estate in a local newspaper.
+This informs them that they must come forward with their claims in order to be paid.
 Therefore, before the amount owing each credit of the estate can be paid, the creditor must file a claim with the Court.
 This applies even if you know there is an outstanding bill.
 Generally, if the creditor does not file the required claim within four (4) months, the creditor cannot enforce payment of the amounts due.

 Creditors who file a claim timely (within the 4-months) must be paid if there are assets and there are no exceptions to the claim.